anjananoup/designPatternsGOFSwift/README.md

-# The Gang of Four - Design Patterns using Swift in iOS
+# Design Patterns by The Gang of Four - using Swift for iOS

 Christopher Alexander says, "Each pattern describes a problem which occurs over and over again in our environment, and then describes the core of the solution